Colloidal Silver's Amazing Ability To Kill MRSA & Much, Much More

 The one thing it did not work on was my food allergies.
 So I had to stop eating the target foods I was allergic to, which worked.
 Nowadays, a four ounce bottle will last me about two months due to (my) better health.

-You can find me on Wednesday at a booth in Bargain House of Fleas Flea Market 6016 Blanding Blvd and Saturday in
+You can find me on Wednesday at a booth in Bargain House of Fleas Flea Market 6016 Blanding Blvd and Sunday K-Row at Ramona Flea Market-Ramona Blvd.

 A very cost effective way to handle your worries.